Protocol design review

 Pentest of 1Password B5, conducted in collaboration with Cure53.
 Our contribution focused on key rotation correctness, vault security under server compromise, and public-key validation hardening.

-Symbolic Software's foundational client engagement.
+Our first client engagement.
 Working with Cure53, we audited Mozilla Thunderbird's Enigmail PGP integration, identifying a critical vulnerability that exposed encrypted messages to a class of attacker-mutation attacks.